Levminer/authme/.github/PULL_REQUEST_TEMPLATE.md

-# Feature PR
+# Reference issue

+-   Reference the issue with #number here.

+## Purpose

--   Describe the feature you worked on.
+-   Describe the problem or feature.

 ## Approach

--   How does this change address the problem
+-   How does this change or address the problem.

-## Reference issue

--   Tag the issue.

 ## TODO